-In January 2016, the Attorney General for Mississippi filed a motion in Chancery Court in Jackson County, Mississippi to enforce the March 1996 settlement agreement alleging that Liggett owes Mississippi at least \$27,000 in damages (including interest), and \$20,000 in punitive damages and attorneys' fees.
+In January 2016, the Attorney General for Mississippi filed a motion in Chancery Court in Jackson County, Mississippi to enforce the March 1996 settlement agreement alleging that Liggett owes Mississippi at least \$27,000 in compensatory damages (including interest) as well as punitive damages and attorneys' fees.
 In April 2017, the Chancery Court ruled that the settlement agreement should be enforced and referred the matter to a Special Master for further proceedings to determine the amount of damages, if any, to be awarded.
 In May 2017, Liggett filed a Petition for Interlocutory Appeal to the Mississippi Supreme Court, which was denied.
 Liggett filed a demand for arbitration regarding two specific issues and moved in Chancery Court to compel arbitration and stay the proceedings pending before the Special Master.
 In June 2018, the Chancery Court granted Liggett's motion to compel arbitration and stayed the proceedings before the Special Master pending completion of the arbitration.
-On March 21, 2019, the arbitration panel issued its decision on the two specific issues before it: (i) the panel ruled in favor of Liggett, finding that the \$294,000 of proceeds from Eve Holdings' 1999 brand sale should not be included in Liggett's pre-tax income, which would reduce the amount of compensatory damages, if any, that would be due to Mississippi; and (ii) ruled in favor of the term of the settlement agreement.
-The matter will now proceed to the next phase of the proceeding before the designated Special Master to address damages, if any.
-Liggett continues to believe that the April 2017 Chancery Court order is in error because the most favored nations provision in the settlement agreement eliminated all of Liggett's payment obligations to Mississippi, and Liggett intends to appeal that order, as may be necessary, after the Special Master phase of the case concludes.
+On March 21, 2019, the arbitration panel issued its decision on the two specific issues before it: (i) the panel ruled in favor of Liggett, finding that the \$294,000 of proceeds from Eve Holdings' 1999 brand sale should not be included in Liggett's pre-tax income, which would reduce the amount of compensatory damages, if any, that would be due to Mississippi; and (ii) ruled in favor of Mississippi on the remaining issue, finding that compensatory damages to Mississippi, if any, would be based on 0.5% of Liggett's annual pre-tax income for the term of the settlement agreement.
+In May 2019, Mississippi withdrew its claim for punitive damages and attorneys' fees.
+The matter has now returned to the Special Master and an evidentiary hearing is set for September 16, 2019.
+Liggett continues to believe that the April 2017 Chancery Court order is in error because the most favored nations provision in the settlement agreement eliminated all of Liggett's payment obligations to Mississippi, and will evaluate its appellate options at the conclusi